About The Health Pattern

 The moment things began to make sense

-Over years of practice as a Consultant Pharmacist and Credentialled Diabetes Educator, I recognised what was being overlooked.
+Over years of practice as a Consultant Pharmacist and Credentialled Diabetes Educator, I began to recognize what was being overlooked.

-The interaction between perimenopause and menopause, medications, metabolism, and sleep was not random — it followed a pattern.
+The way perimenopause and menopause interact with medications, metabolism, sleep and the stress response system was not random — it followed a pattern.

 What is The Health Pattern?

-The Health Pattern is a practical way of understanding why you feel the way you do during perimenopause/menopause.
+The Health Pattern is a practical way of understanding why you feel the way you do during perimenopause and menopause.

 Instead of asking, “What is wrong with me?”